 It’s so much more than that.

-If you don’t know your brand identity, how will the people you want to reach understand you?
-Without a strong sense of identity, a logo is just a pretty picture that doesn’t communicate your substance fully.
+If you don’t know your own brand identity, then how will the people you want to reach understand you?
+How will they know what you stand for, what your ethos is?
+Without a strong sense of identity, a logo is actually just a pretty picture that doesn’t communicate your substance fully.
 Developing and actually committing your brand identity to paper is part of the design process, and should become your manifesto for taking your ambitions to the next level.

 Where Do I Start?